 In ChatGPT, being cited as the recommended source means your product is not just discovered, it’s bought.
 If your products aren’t present in these AI-driven listings, you’re effectively invisible at the moment of conversion.

-That makes product data quality mission-critical:
+Product data quality is now mission-critical:

 • Titles, descriptions, and attributes must be consistent across product detail pages, feeds, and schema.